ietf-wg-cellar/matroska-specification/notes.md

 ## Block Timestamps

-A `Block Element` and `SimpleBlock Element` timestamp is the time when the decoded data of the first frame in the Block/SimpleBlock **MUST** be presented, if the track of that Block/SimpleBlock is selected for playback.
+A `Block Element` and `SimpleBlock Element` timestamp is the time when the decoded data of the first frame in the Block/SimpleBlock **MUST** be presented if the track of that Block/SimpleBlock is selected for playback.
 This is also known as the Presentation Timestamp (PTS).

 The `Block Element` and `SimpleBlock Element` store their timestamps as signed integers, relative